-As I approach the end of my five years of intensive training in medical school, I’m greatly indebted, first, to my parents who have imparted to me the love of learning—my lecturers, doctors and professors; whose commitment to teaching has always been inspiring.
+As I approach the end of my five years of intensive training in medical school(at the time of writing), I’m greatly indebted, first, to my parents who have imparted to me the love of learning—my lecturers, doctors and professors; whose commitment to teaching has always been inspiring.

 I’m grateful for the supervision, mentorship and friendship that was showed to me during my time at Muhimbili University of Health and Allied Sciences (Muhas), School of Medicine.
 All this, had immense impact on my personal and academic evolution and for that; I offer my heartfelt thanks.